psychemedia/storytelling-notes/three-sillies.md

 # The Three Sillies

 This is one of the stories that appears widely in English folk-tale collections, although I don't recall any particular examples of having heard it myself.
-From the briefest refreshers of the bones of the tale, I told it myself for the first time at &Spoken Word at Monkton Arts* in May, 2024.
-Coming in at about 11 minutes, the scope for humour is plentiful.
+From the briefest refreshers of the bones of the tale, I told it myself for the first time at *Spoken Word at Monkton Arts* in May, 2024.
+Coming in at about 11 minutes, the scope for humour was plentiful.
 The tale ends as a "happily ever after", with an opportunity to say there are fools everywhere, but one comment was that it missed a kicker (a topper, or a twist), at the end.

 The version that seems to appear most commonly in English folk-tale collections is the one published by Jacobs in his *English Fairy Tales*: